 53. 160,000 Nintendo User Accounts Compromised via Legacy Network Accounts

-We mentioned earlier that cyber attacks on the gaming industry are increasing.
+We mentioned earlier that cyber attacks on the gaming industry are increasing according to the latest cyber attack statistics data.
 Here’s one of those examples.
 The Japanese game company Nintendo reported unauthorized access to about 160,000 accounts via Nintendo Network IDs (NNIDs).
 Compromised information includes nicknames, dates of birth, country/region, and email addresses.
 However, no credit card information was reportedly access during the breach.

 Cyber Security Statistics: The Costs of the Top Cyber Attacks and Data Breaches in 2020 (So Far)